HangChowDoll/studiome-analytics-frontend/README.md

 - Calibration mode: keep "C" pressed while it wakes from sleep
 - Digital mode: keep "D" pressed while it wakes from sleep.
 This will send the analog stick data as a digital dpad.
 This setting is preserved in the eeprom
 - Analog mode: keep "A" pressed while it wakes from sleep.
 This will send analog stick data as a left stick.
 This setting is preserved in the eeprom

+## Calibration mode

+- Press start to wake the controller from sleep, keeping "C" pressed for a few seconds
+- Keep the analog stick in its center position, then press select
+- Move the analog stick to its full range, then press select
+- The Esp32 saves the calibration data to the internal eeprom then reboots

+## Issues